RicardoRivera7/Microsoft_Exchange_Email_Security/README.md

 Go to Microsoft outlook and login to either your employee or admin account <br/>
 If it's your first time logging in go through the first time account setup process (this is where your saved passwords will come in handy) <br/>
 Once done navigate to your inbox <br/>
-Go to your Microsoft 365 admin center, find the usser you want to send mail to and copy their associated username under the "Username" section <br/>
+Go to your Microsoft 365 admin center, find the user you want to send mail to and copy their associated username under the "Username" section <br/>
-Use a seperate email account that is not part of any of your users or organization, for example I made a new gmail account so that I could send mail to my employee user (for now I'll refer to this as the gmail user) <br/>
+Use a separate email account that is not part of any of your users or organization, for example I made a new gmail account so that I could send mail to my employee user (for now I'll refer to this as the gmail user) <br/>
-On the seperate gmail compose a new email, we'll need to test different scenarioes, so just pure text for this first one <br/>
+On the separate gmail compose a new email, we'll need to test different scenarios, so just pure text for this first one <br/>
 In the subject type something like "testing" and in the body put something similar <br/>
 Send it <br/>
 <img src="https://i.imgur.com/M0Gs6Gb.png" height="80%" width="80%" alt="ExchangeSecurity"/>